coccoinomane/crabada.py/README.md

 # To do

+* Fix lower-case folders bug (pull request #1)
+* Add Twilio to reqs
+* Adapt bot for anti-bot measures coming on 5th of March
+* Add cron example to README
 * Use @property to define classattributes > https://realpython.com/python-property/
 * Use cron library to schedule scripts
 * Validate config values from .env